-Goal: This series will provide a space for trainees to develop awareness and explore impact of their own intersecting identities to increase multicultural competence.
-Each trainee will share pieces of their story to discuss intersectionality of their own identities and process their own cultural experiences.
-The multicultural perspectives gained through this experience will enhance the understanding of personal privileged and marginalized identities as they intersect with colleagues and clients.
-This will improve reflection skills, support systems and multicultural counseling skills.
-Cultural Dialogues series will focus on personal identity work so that trainees are prepared for Case Conference, where discussion will be focused on clinical work.
+Goal: This series will provide a space for trainees to develop awareness and explore the impact of their life experiences on their clinical work.
+Each trainee will share how their life experiences have shaped who they are.
+The perspectives gained through this experience will enhance the understanding of how our life experiences influence how we interact with others.
+This will improve reflection skills, support systems and counseling skills.
+Experiencing these dialogues will foster awareness of transference and counter-transference issues in clinical work.